Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-In the past, a look reserved for school librarians and grandmas, a ‘coatigan’ is a hybrid between a coat and a cardigan.
+A look reserved in the past for school librarians and grandmas, a ‘coatigan’ is a hybrid between a coat and a cardigan.

 Described as full-length sweaters, coatigans are made of thick yarn and are heavier than a sweater or a pullover but lighter than the outerwear layers.

-To create a cozy and chic look, wear your coatigan over colorful blouses or patterned dresses and a trace of dark lipstick if you’re into the gothic style.
+To create a cozy and chic look, wear your coatigan over colorful blouses or patterned dresses and a trace of dark lipstick if you’re into Gothic fashion.

 Versace La Greca pattern cardigan